Azure/prometheus-collector/otelcollector/docs/eng.ms/chartvalues.md

-# Chart Values for Prometheus-collector (when using geneva account and theor certificates)
+# Chart Values for Prometheus-collector (when using geneva account and their certificates)

 | Key | Type | Required | Default | Description |
 |-----|------|----------|---------|-------------|